-Presentation content can include updates about your local treatment plants, unpacking water and sewerage charges, discovering what Trade Waste is, understanding our role when developing properties and learning about water quality and our efforts to protect the environment.
+Presentation content can include updates about your local treatment plants, unpacking water and sewerage charges, project updates, discovering what Trade Waste is, understanding our role when developing properties and learning about water quality and our efforts to protect the environment.

 Tours of treatment plants

 TasWater is keen to share with customers how their water is treated.
 Opportunities for the public to view our treatment plants will be advertised through our socials and under the events heading below.

 Please follow our official Facebook page for any updates

 Under normal circumstances, the TasWater Community Engagement team regularly participates in events around the state to share information on our business, infrastructure programs, and innovation.
 Notice of events that TasWater hosts or participates in will be advertised made through traditional (i.e. newspaper) and social media channels.
 To stay informed with not just events but also public notices join us on our Facebook page https://www.facebook.com/TasWater1/